zophiezlan/tsdice/README.md

     ```bash
     git clone [https://github.com/zophiezlan/tsdice.git](https://github.com/zophiezlan/tsdice.git)
     ```
 2.  **Navigate to the directory:**
     ```bash
     cd tsdice
     ```
 3.  **Open the `index.html` file:**
     You can open this file directly in your web browser.
 No server is required as it's a self-contained HTML file with vanilla JavaScript.

+## Contributing

+Contributions are welcome, especially for bug fixes.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## Technologies Used